jilliangmeehan/looore/content/reference/childe harold.md

 tags:
 - reference
 ---
-[childe harold's pilgrimage](https://en.wikipedia.org/wiki/Childe_Harold%27s_Pilgrimage?useskin=vector) is a narrative poem by lord byron that i think relates to [[notes/characters/playable/childe|childe]]. i'm still making my way through it, so i don't have any grand analysis or anything — but i wanted to keep track of some interesting excerpts here.
+[childe harold's pilgrimage](https://en.wikipedia.org/wiki/Childe_Harold%27s_Pilgrimage?useskin=vector) is a narrative poem by lord byron that i think relates to [[childe|childe]]. i'm still making my way through it, so i don't have any grand analysis or anything — but i wanted to keep track of some interesting excerpts here.

 ---